nacular/doodle/docs/README.md

 ## Why Doodle?

 ### Single-language
-Doodle is written entirely in [Kotlin](http://kotlinlang.org).
-Apps written with Doodle do not use HTML, Javascript, CSS or wrappers around these concepts.
-All parts of a Doodle app are written in a browser agnostic way using
-Kotlin.
-Doodle apps can actually be written entirely as common (cross-platform) code in multi-platform setups.
+Doodle is written entirely in [Kotlin](http://kotlinlang.org) and so are its apps.
+Doodle [Applications](applications.md) do not use HTML, CSS styles or Javascript libraries.
+In fact, apps are not aware of the Browser (or Browser concepts) at all, and can be written entirely as common (cross-platform) code in [multi-platform](https://kotlinlang.org/docs/reference/platform-specific-declarations.html) setups.

 ### Expressive
 Creating expressive, intuitive apps is natural with Doodle.
-It makes complex rendering easy, simplifies layout and offers a great deal of flexibility.
-Doodle also provides intuitive pointer and keyboard support for both desktop and mobile.
+It makes complex rendering easy with powerful, vector-oriented rendering, provides fully customizable layouts and simplifies pointer and keyboard handling.

 Simply define your View hierarchy, business logic and go.

 ### Vector Oriented
-Its easy to build beautifully detailed UIs with Doodle.
+It is easy to build beautifully detailed UIs with Doodle.
 All rendering in Doodle is vector-oriented; so ellipses, paths, lines, gradients, affine transforms etc. are as simple to use as images and rectangles.

 ### Precise

-Doodle gives you control over all aspects of the UI presentation, making it easier to precisely control rendering.
+Doodle gives you control over all aspects of the UI presentation, including pixel-level positioning, making it easier to precisely control rendering.

 ### Modular

 Doodle has several libraries and a collection of modules.
 This allows selective adoption of various features and helps with bundle size.
 Apps written with Doodle are also dependency-injected; and there are no global objects or state to make mocking challenging.

 ## Hello World
 ```kotlin